hutch2323/CP1291-CourseProject-JQueryPlugin/README.md

 });
 ```

+## Step 4:
+If you would like to customize the popup overlay which contains the team information and scores of the previous 5 games
 This step is crutial to initializing the <select></select> drop-down list.
 Note: If using the /script.js file provided, this step is not necessary.

 ![dropDown](https://user-images.githubusercontent.com/59344045/144517115-2f542574-65db-4e44-8d3e-6afa1fcd68b1.png)